 What services do you provide?

 I have experience working with children, adolescents, and adults.
-At this time, I only work with teens (ages 14-17) and adults (18+).
+At this time, I am only seeing adults (18+).

 Do you take my insurance?

 As of now, I accept the following insurance providers: